yo-stoya/blog/content/posts/transaction/index.md

 ### 6. NESTED
 > Sets a savepoint at the start of the method.
 If the method rollbacks the savepoint is restored and the parent
 > continues.
 If the parent rollbacks the child will as well.

+### Rollbacks

+Spring will automatically rollbacks any Runtime exceptions.
+Luckily handling Checked exceptions is quite easy just add the Class object you want Spring to issue a rollback for as argument to `rollbackFor` parameter as follows `@Transactional(rollbackFor = MyCustomException.class)`.

+### Transaction Optimization

+It is recommended to wrap all database operations in a transaction however for method that only read data we can add `@Transactional(readOnly = true)` flag that instructs the underlying database to do some behind the scenes optimization for this query.
+This could be not storing the query in the DB logs or when using ORM like Hibernate to disable the dirty check feature which will result in a performance increase.